jdwininger/JukeBox/README.md

 # JukeBox - Python Album Library Music Player

-A sophisticated music jukebox application built with Python, pygame, and SDL2 that manages up to 50 albums with full ID3 tag metadata extraction and CSV export functionality.
+A sophisticated music jukebox application built with Python, pygame, and SDL2 that manages up to 50 albums with full ID3 tag metadata extraction.

 ## Features